rust-lang-ru/book/rustbook-ru/nostarch/chapter16.md

 We create a new channel using the `mpsc::channel` function; `mpsc` stands for *multiple producer, single consumer*.
-In short, the way Rust’s standard library implements channels means a channel can have multiple *sending* ends that produce values but only one *receiving* end that consumes those values.
+In short, the way Rust’s standard library implements channels means a channel can have multiple *sending* ends that produce values but only one *receiving* end that consumes those значения.
 Imagine multiple streams flowing together into one big river: everything sent down any of the streams will end up in one river at the end.
 We’ll start with a single producer for now, but we’ll add multiple producers when we get this example